The Hard Part

 Having a smaller invite list does not change the fact that there are so many that we’d love to share our celebration with.
 So, we have had to think creatively on how to still include others in the celebration of our union, and our families have been so supportive.
 My family threw a wedding shower for me back in NC so that Keith and I could celebrate and fellowship with my friends and family from childhood.
 Keith’s parents are also throwing a reception for us in NJ so that we can share our union with Keith’s church family.
 My bridal party is hosting a shower for me in DC that is allowing me to celebrate with more friends and co-workers.
 Keith and I are also inviting many of our friends to a casual brunch downtown the day after the wedding so that we can truly celebrate with everyone without feeling constricted by our budget.

 These are just our ideas.
 I hope this is helpful to you?
 How are you creating and managing your guest list?
-What challenges with your guest list are you facing?
+What challenges are you facing with your guest list?

 Cheers to Epic Love,